Skip to main content

 The aforementioned private insurance must in all cases meet the following requirements :

 1. The taxpayer must be the policyholder, insured and beneficiary.
 Nevertheless.
-In the event of death, it may generate the right to benefits under the terms provided in the regulations governing pension plans and funds.
+In the event of death, the right to benefits may be generated under the terms provided for in the regulations governing pension plans and funds.

-2. The insurance will have to offer an interest guarantee and use actuarial techniques.
+2. The insurance must necessarily offer an interest guarantee and use actuarial techniques.